captin411/ofxhome/README.md

 ofxhome
 =========

-This is a REST client for the web services provided at ofxhome.com
+REST client for the web service provided by ofxhome.com

 ofxhome.com provides a way to discover the Open Financial Exchange (OFX) URL's and financial institution IDs for banks and other financial institutions.